Doing Business in Israel – 2026

 There are strict bookkeeping and customer billing rules – approved Israeli software or printed books must be used – not Excel, Word, QuickBooks or Sage.
 Otherwise, the Israeli Tax Authority not only levies fines, it can also estimate taxable income, which is never good for the taxpayer.

-In practice, smaller businesses typically outsource the accounting and tax reporting to an accountant or bookkeeper who has the approved software and can deal with the filings by the 15th.
+In practice, smaller businesses typically outsource accounting and tax reporting functions to an accountant or bookkeeper who has the approved software and can deal with the filings by the 15th.
 They must let the accountant or bookkeeper have all the paperwork on a regular basis throughout each month.
 They should also provide read-only access to their bank accounts and credit card accounts on the internet.
 Larger businesses usually have in-house accounting departments.

 Self-employed businesses and 10%-or-more shareholders are also usually requested to file a capital declaration (Hatsharat Hon) at the outset and every few years, listing their personal assets and liabilities.
 This is to help the Tax Authority see if the increase in assets have outstripped reported income.